Toronto City Council: City Clerk

-City clerk staff are seated in the horseshoe shaped table located in front of the speaker's podium in the council chambers.
+City clerk staff are seated in the diamond shaped table located in front of the speaker's podium in the council chambers.

+City Manager

+The city manager is the chief administrative officer.
+As head of the Toronto Public Service, the city manager is the most senior civil servant of in the city's administrative structure and delegated managerial authority to direct the operation of the municipal government.
+The city manager responsible for leading city staff in implementing the decisions of city council and provides strategic advice.
+Most city staff report to the city manager, except for those reporting directly to council (city clerk, solicitor, integrity commissioner, etc.) or a board-governed agency/corporation (Toronto Transit Commission, Toronto Hydro, etc.)

 Sergeant-at-Arms

 City Council has a sergeant-at-arms, who is present at each council and committee meeting as per Toronto Municipal Code Chapter 27-50 to ensure order and safety of all members.
 In 2014 a second post was created to have two sergeants-at-arms present during council meetings.
 They are posted on the floor or near the entrances beside the speaker's desk.

 History

 Original ward system

 Toronto was divided into a group of wards, each named after a Christian saint.
 In 1834, the city had five wards and the number of wards would expand to nine by 1891.
 While out of use for over a century, these ward names continue to appear in neighbourhood names and subway stations and, until the 1990s, provincial electoral districts.
 The old wards and their boundaries in their final form, used from 1871 to 1891, were: